 Laura LaValle is the Managing Principal and co-founder of Beveridge & Diamond’s Texas office.
 She is past chair of the Firm’s Air Practice Group.
 Her practice has focused on Clean Air Act matters for over twenty years.
 Ms. LaValle’s air quality experience includes advising and representing entities on a broad range of permitting, compliance, and policy issues.
-She has represented chemical manufacturing operations, electric utilities, petroleum refineries, oil and gas pipelines and terminal facilities, alternative/renewable energy operations, landfills and waste combustors, steel manufacturing facilities, mining operations, and other facility types regarding federal and state permitting and compliance issues.
+She has represented chemical manufacturing operations, electric utilities, petroleum refineries, oil and gas pipelines and terminal facilities, alternative/renewable energy operations including solar energy projects, landfills and waste combustors, steel manufacturing facilities, mining operations, and other facility types regarding federal and state permitting and compliance issues.

 Ms. LaValle’s comprehensive NSR and Title V permitting practice includes counseling on the varied and often complex issues associated with federal NSR (prevention of significant deterioration/PSD and nonattainment) and Title V permitting, including single source/aggregation analyses to determine applicability of those programs.
 Ms. LaValle assists clients with Title V permitting, including counsel regarding required reasonable inquiry, deviation reporting and compliance certification.
 Her Clean Air Act practice also includes assistance with MACT/NESHAP and NSPS standard compliance, and responding to Section 114 requests.